Can You Get SSDI for Pseudotumor Cerebri (IIH)?

 Can You Get SSDI for Pseudotumor Cerebri (IIH)??

-TL;DR: Yes.
+Yes.
 Pseudotumor cerebri, also called idiopathic intracranial hypertension (IIH), causes increased pressure inside the skull, leading to severe headaches, vision loss, and sometimes permanent blindness.
 If IIH causes significant vision impairment or debilitating chronic headaches that do not respond to treatment, it can qualify for SSDI.
+The SSA evaluates IIH under the vision loss listings.

 IIH claims are strongest when vision loss is documented.
 ClaimPath generates SSA-compliant disability documents for $79, compared to the 25% attorney contingency.